lev-csouffrant/Uplocker/README.md

 * e2e_plugin_string_encrypt : Additional form elements that need to be submitted as encrypted strings

-As an example of how to support this in Securedrop, add the following code to lookup.html (the PGP key needs to be provided as a render argument in Flask):
+As an example of how to support this in Securedrop (The project that motivated this extension), add the following code to lookup.html (the PGP key needs to be provided as a render argument in Flask):

 ```
 <meta name="e2e_plugin_pgp_key" content = "{{ pgp_key }}">